Product Concepts

 Environments

-The production environment contains time series data such as production or inference logs which are the digital exhaust emitted by each decision a model makes.
-This time series data provides the inputs and outputs of each model inference/decision and is what Fiddler analyses and compares against the pre-production data to determine if the model's performance is degrading.
+Data designated as production contains time series data such as production or inference logs, which are the digital exhaust emitted by each decision a model makes.
+This time series data provides the inputs and outputs of each model inference/decision, which is what Fiddler analyses and compares against the pre-production data to determine if the model's performance is degrading.

 Datasets